 Why You Need a Field Bag

-Simple binding does not require much equipment, and casual bird watchers can often enjoy a nature walk without needing a field bag.
+Simple birding does not require much equipment, and casual bird watchers can often enjoy a nature walk without needing a field bag.
 As you get more serious about seeing different birds and identifying them in the field, however, you may need more equipment.
-There are many useful supplies to carry in your field bag, and the most common include:
+There are many useful supplies to carry in your field bag, including:

 Factors to Consider When Choosing a Field Bag

 When choosing a field bag, several characteristics should be considered to select the best bag for your birding needs.